deepworks-net/webdna-odbc-docs/Linux/MSSQL.md

 1. Add DSN to odbc.ini (depends on installed driver)
 1. Test Connection

-## 1. Install the Proper Driver
+## 1. Install the Proper Driver for MSSQL
 Based on the [official documentation](https://docs.microsoft.com/en-us/sql/connect/odbc/linux-mac/installing-the-microsoft-odbc-driver-for-sql-server?view=sql-server-ver15#17) from Microsoft - currently tested against Microsoft ODBC 17

 NOTE: You must run these commands as a user with sudo (admin) access to the unix environment!

 ### CentOS/Redhat (x64) 7.9.2009:
-Install msodbc driver from Microsoft:
+Install the msodbc driver from Microsoft:
 ```SHELL
 # Install repository in order to get updates via the package manager
 sudo su